danlynn/wkhtmltos3/README.md

            amazon s3 bucket destination
    -k, --key=filename
-           key in amazon s3 bucket --cacheControl=string
+           key in amazon s3 bucket
+   -p, --path=path/file.jpg
+           Destination path to write image to instead of uploading to s3.
+This is intended for test purposes and overrides any bucket/key that might also be specified.
+   --cacheControl=string
            Set http 'Cache-Control' header on uploaded s3 object so that browsers and image proxies will always pull a fresh version.